(See also Overview of Allergic Reactions.)

 The eustachian tube, which connects the middle ear and the back of the nose, may become swollen.
 As a result, hearing can be impaired, especially in children.
 Children may also develop chronic ear infections.
 Some people have recurring sinus infections (chronic sinusitis) and growths inside the nose (nasal polyps).

 When affected, the eyes water and itch.
 The whites of the eyes may become red, and the eyelids may become red and swollen.
+The skin under the eyes can become dark (allergic shiner).

 Tests are needed only if people do not respond to treatment.

 In such cases, skin prick tests can help confirm the diagnosis and identify the trigger for symptoms (such as dust mites or cockroaches).
 For these tests, a drop of each extract is placed on the person’s skin, which is then pricked with a needle.
-Doctors then watch to see if there is a wheal-and-flare reaction (a pale, slightly elevated swelling surrounded by a red area).
+Doctors then watch to see if there is a wheal and flare reaction (a pale, slightly elevated swelling surrounded by a red area).

 An allergen-specific immunoglobulin (IgE) test is done if results of the skin test are unclear.
 For this test, a sample of blood is withdrawn and tested.